Nepenthes rajah: Endangered species

-Nepenthes rajah is classified as Endangered (EN – B1+2e) on the IUCN Red List of Threatened Species.
-It is also listed on Schedule I, Part II of the Wildlife Conservation Enactment (WCE) 1997 and CITES Appendix I, which prohibits commercial international trade in plants collected from the wild.
-However, due to its popularity among collectors, many plants have been removed from the wild illegally, even though the species' distribution lies entirely within the bounds of Kinabalu Park.
-This led to some populations being severely depleted by over-collection in the 1970s and eventually resulted in the species' inclusion in CITES Appendix I in 1981.
-Together with N. khasiana, it is one of only two species in the genus to feature on this list; all other Nepenthes species are covered by Appendix II.
+N. rajah is an Endangered (EN – B1+2e) on the IUCN Red List of Threatened Species.
+It is listed on Schedule I, Part II of the Wildlife Conservation Enactment (WCE) 1997 and CITES Appendix I, which prohibits commercial international trade in plants collected from the wild.
+Many plants have been removed from the wild illegally, depleting some populations within Kinabalu Park in the 1970s.
+This led to the CITES listing in 1981.